-Carnoustie Photo Group was formed in 2000, by an enthusiastic group of Angus photographers.
+Carnoustie Photo Group was formed in 2000, by an enthusiastic group of Angus photographers with one common call:

-All the other local Clubs were more settled into competitions, and winners (and therefore losers), and the Carnoustie Photo Group felt that there was more to Photography, and Life, than that.
+Other clubs were more settled into competitions, with winners (and therefore losers), but Carnoustie Photo Group felt that there was a better approach to Photography.

 Initially the focus was on prints, and darkroom techniques, but as the Digital Revolution gained pace, the Power of the Pixel won through.
 Now the Club has a healthy mix of digital shows, prints, black & white work, and musically accompanied PowerPoints.

 From September to May the Club has fortnightly official meetings, every second Thursday (but on Wednesday on the last week of the month), at the Royal British Legion club, 88 Dundee street, Carnoustie.
-The room is open from 7pm with an aim to start at 7.30pm.
+The room is open from 7.30pm with an aim to start at 7.45pm.
 These meetings are a mix of Presentations, Assignment Nights, Speakers, and Members Nights….where the members take turns to either show their own images, invite a guest speaker, or arrange a night out.
-The Club is based on everyone doing their fair share, and so no-one has it all to do, very much a Collective Club.
-The unofficial nights take place on the inbetweeny Thursdays, and are the chance for workshops, smaller sub-groups, more targeted learning, and anything else that comes up.
+The Club is based on everyone doing their fair share, and so no-one has it all to do, very much a Collective effort.
+The unofficial nights take place on the ‘inbetween’ Thursdays, and are the chance for workshops, smaller sub-groups, more targeted learning, and anything else that comes up.

-At the Assignment nights the members have been given the title of that nights theme well in advance, and we get a local artist, or photographer to come along, and we have open discussion and criticism of the images shown…what the photographer saw, and meant; what the guest thinks of the technicalities of the image; what the other members think of the quality and success of the image.
+At the Assignment nights the members have been given the title of that nights theme well in advance, and we get a local artist, or photographer to come along, and we have open discussion and constructive criticism of the images shown…what the photographer saw, and meant; what the guest thinks of the technicalities of the image; what the other members think of the quality and success of the image.
 The emphasis is definitely on constructive criticism, encouragement, and improvement.

 There is a broad range of abilities, tastes, and styles within the membership and new members are most welcome, whatever their level.